Apple Apologizes for iPhone Battery Issue, Drops Replacement Prices to $29

 To get your battery replaced, visit the Contact Apple Support page, click See Your Products, and sign in with your Apple ID.
 Select your iPhone and then click Battery, Power, and Charging, then click Battery Replacement, and finally either Bring in for Repair or Send in for Repair.
 If you’re bringing your iPhone in for a battery replacement, you’ll want to schedule an appointment to avoid waiting.

-MacRumors is reporting that Apple will accept an iPhone 6 or later for battery replacement regardless of whether the battery has failed the official diagnostic test.
+MacRumors is reporting that Apple will accept an iPhone 6 or later for battery replacement regardless of whether the battery has failed the official diagnostic test, and Apple was happy to send me a box for our iPhone 6 without any questions.
 However, some users have said that Apple was sticking to the requirement that a battery must retain less than 80 percent of its original capacity to be replaced.
 It’s possible that’s just a miscommunication between Apple Corporate and individual stores.
 You can use the free coconutBattery app for the Mac to view your iPhone’s battery health.

 Of course, this situation shows why it would be nice if you could swap batteries on your own.
 Alas, that ship has sailed for both Apple and nearly all other smartphone manufacturers.